julsraemy/prezi/md/intro-open-data-2024.md

 > Research and data to make progress against the world’s largest problems

-- Our World in Data is a collaborative effert between researchers at the University of Oxford and the non-profit organisation [Global Change Data Lab](https://global-change-data-lab.org/) (GCDL).
+- Our World in Data is a collaborative effort between researchers at the University of Oxford and the non-profit organisation [Global Change Data Lab](https://global-change-data-lab.org/) (GCDL).
 - It is a comprehensive online resource that presents empirical research and data on a wide array of global issues, focusing on large-scale problems like poverty, disease, hunger, climate change, war, existential risks, and inequality.
 - The platform aims to provide accessible, comprehensible, and transparent data to inform readers about the state of the world and to support informed decision-making.